MentalWhiteNoise/MentalWhiteNoise.github.io/Projects/This Site/Special Characters in GitHub Pages.md

 ## Superscript and Subscript

-The html tags `<sup>` and `<sub>` do not appear to work wtih Markdown... specifically with GitHub Pages.
-After some experimentation I found that I can create a span with a specific class and use css to format that span as superscript or subscript.
+The html tags `<sup>` and `<sub>` do not appear to work with Markdown... specifically with GitHub Pages.
+After some experimentation, I found that I can create a span with a specific class and use css to format that span as superscript or subscript.

 Here is how I implemented it: `E = MC<span class="sup">2</span>`, and here is what it looks like: E = MC<span class="sup">2</span>.
 The css is very straight forward.